Namaste!

 Kṣatriya Kings and Queens

-Alarka, Son of Madālasā
+Alarka, A King & Son of Madālasā

 Bhīma, The King of Vidarbha